azkwsr/solaar/README.md

 Solaar
 ===========

-A Ruby gem to calculate the 24 solaar terms ("ki" in Japanese) until 2099.
+A Ruby gem to calculate the 24 solar terms ("ki" in Japanese) until 2099.

 Installation
 -------------